Fluorescence Minus One (FMO) Controls

 -

 Fig. 22.
 FMO controls to determine fluorescence spread.
-Dot plots of multicolor flow cytometry showing the fluorescence spread into the PE-Cy5 channel shown by the FMO control compared to an unstained control.
-Black dotted line represents FMO gating boundary compared to unstained boundary in red.
+Dot plots of multicolor flow cytometry showing the fluorescence spread into the PE-Cy5 channel highlighted by the FMO control compared to an unstained control.
+The black dotted line represents the FMO gating boundary compared to the unstained boundary in red.